novoda/github-reports/batch-aws-lambda/README.md

 As a first step, install the [AWS CLI](https://aws.amazon.com/cli/) and [configure it with your credentials and region] (http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration).

-You need to add a `lambda.properties` file in the classloader accessible folder, referencing the name of the AWS Lambda that will handle the actual processing in the `AWS_LAMBDA_NAME` property (see [`lambda.properties.sample`](src/main/resources/lambda.properties.sample)).
+You need to add a `lambda.properties` file in the classloader accessible folder, referencing the ARN of the AWS Lambda that will handle the actual processing in the `AWS_LAMBDA_ARN` property (see [`lambda.properties.sample`](src/main/resources/lambda.properties.sample)).

 ### Role creation